Dehydrating/Freeze Drying 101

 • Ability to add trays

-• A wide range in temperatures & the ability to change the temperature.
-Cheap low end models offer one setting: ‘Desert Blast’.
+• There is a wide range of temperatures and the ability to change the temperature.
+Cheap low-end models offer one setting: ‘Desert Blast’.

-• The heat being able to flow throughout the machine, a fan will do this.
+• The heat is able to flow throughout the machine; a fan will do this.

 I currently have two dehydrators.
 One is a Nesco.
-They are affordable, and found at most big box stores and online.
+They are affordable and can be found at most big box stores and online.
 While not overly fancy, they do the job and work very hard.

 D2